krittikaroy0/krittikaroy0/README.md

-Here's a **refined, more professional version** of your GitHub README profile.
-It maintains your strengths while improving structure, grammar, and clarity:

----

-<h1 align="center">👩‍💻 Krittika Roy</h1>
+<h1 align="center fs bold"> Krittika Roy</h1>

 <p align="center">
-🎓 CSE Graduate & M.Sc.
-Student | 🔬 Research Assistant | 💻 Developer <br>
+🎓 **CSE Graduate & M.Sc.
+Student** | 🔬 **Research Assistant** | 💻 **Web Developer** <br>
 <a href="https://krittikaroy0.github.io/portfolio/">🌐 Portfolio</a> •
 <a href="https://www.linkedin.com/in/krittika-roy-516629281/">💼 LinkedIn</a> •
 <a href="mailto:krittikaroy2020@gmail.com">✉️ Email</a>
 </p>

----

 ## 👩‍💼 About Me

-Hello!
-I’m **Krittika Roy**, a dedicated **Computer Science & Engineering graduate** currently pursuing my **M.Sc. in CSE** at **Jagannath University** and working as a **Research Assistant** at **East West University**.

-I’m passionate about building clean, scalable applications, researching image processing and AI, and sharing knowledge through meaningful work.
-I enjoy learning new technologies and applying them to solve real-world problems.

----
+I am a dedicated and passionate **Computer Science and Engineering graduate** seeking a full-time position in a dynamic environment that presents greater challenges.
+My goal is to leverage my skills and gain further experience while contributing to the organization's efficiency and productivity.
+I possess a strong foundation in **software development**, with proficiency in programming languages such as **C, Java, and Python**.
+Additionally, I have hands-on experience with web development technologies, including **HTML, PHP, CSS, Bootstrap, and JavaScript**.
+Beyond software development, I have a keen interest in networking, research paper writing, and data entry.
+I am eager to apply my diverse skill set to help drive the organization forward.

 ## 🛠️ Technical Skills